Fin-stats/brgasr/README.md

 - It helps users fit the **core BR-GAS-t model**.
 - It supports **one-step-ahead VaR and ES forecasting**.
-- It includes a **bundled 10-year sample dataset** so users can try the model immediately.
+- It includes a **10-year sample dataset** so users can try the model immediately.
 - It includes **built-in visualization functions** for fitted scale dynamics and VaR forecast paths.
-- It does **not** attempt to reproduce the full paper, the full data pipeline, or every benchmark table.

 ## Current package structure